alphagov/government-service-design-manual/service-manual/communications/increasing-digital-takeup.md

 [This case study](/service-manual/assets/documents/hmrc-case-study-5.pdf) (PDF, 145KB)  from the HMRC Cross Tax Strategy explains how HMRC offered financial incentives for online filing and why they later switched to non-fiscal benefits.

+In this [case study](/service-manual/assets/documents/companieshouse-case-study-1.pdf) (PDF, 131KB), from Companies House, customer insight is used to ensure that the online service fully meets customer needs and to develop a communications strategy highlighting the benefits of online filing (including fee differentials) for service users.

 ###6.
 Overcome legislative barriers by:
 * identifying legal requirements which disrupt digital delivery and hinder digital take-up (eg data sharing restrictions, requirements for wet signatures) and develop a plan to resolve them
 * discussing these with your policy team to work out non-bureaucratic solutions